Skip to content

 In the Settings menu, find your project ID and replace <PROJECT_ID> in the example.

 Navigate to the Oscar database, copy the database ID, and replace <DATABASE_ID>.
-Then, in the My books collection, copy the collection ID, and replace <COLLECTION_ID>.
+Then, in the My books table, copy the table ID, and replace <TABLE_ID>.

 The response should look similar to this.